 Gorga was CEO and president of Travel Impressions from July 2001 through June 2013.
 Prior to that, Gorga spent 15 years in numerous key leadership roles with Sabre and American Airlines within the AMR Corp.
 From 2014 to 2017 he was president and CEO of Tourism Holdings, a company focused on investing in and acquiring companies that serve the travel industry.
 He is currently principal at Steven J. Gorga and Associates.

-Greenberg is travel editor for CBS News and host of the nationally syndicated “Peter Greenberg Worldwide Radio” show, broadcast each week from a different remote location around the world.
-He is co-author of Michelin’s “Like a Local” guides and also serves as editor at large of Global Business Travel magazine.
-Greenberg produces and co-hosts PBS’ “The Royal Tour,” which features one-on-one journeys through various countries with their heads of state.
+Greenberg is travel editor for CBS News and host of the nationally syndicated “Eye on Travel” radio show, broadcast each week from a different location around the world.
+Greenberg also produces and co-hosts PBS’ “The Royal Tour,” a global television event that features one-on-one journeys through various countries with their heads of state.

 John E. DiScala, aka Johnny Jet, has traveled over 100,000 miles a year since starting his newsletter in 1995 and has visited close to 100 countries.
 He and his website JohnnyJet.com have frequently been featured on major network TV and in national publications.
 He appears every Saturday on Leo Laporte’s syndicated radio show, “The Tech Guy,” talking about travel and technology.
 Budget Travel magazine named JohnnyJet.com one of the top money-saving websites for travel.